"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Results

 \subsubsection{GPT-5.2 Instant}

-GPT-5 released amid sustained criticism of GPT-4o, including its role in facilitating user delusions (Hill \& Valentino-DeVries, 2025).
-Its initial rollout prioritised safety over relational engagement, prompting complaints that the model felt cold and overly rigid (Freedman, 2025).
+GPT-5 released amid sustained criticism of GPT-4o, including its role in facilitating user delusions \cite{ref28}.
+Its initial rollout prioritised safety over relational engagement, prompting complaints that the model felt cold and overly rigid \cite{ref25}.
 That emphasis did not, however, guarantee resistance to narrative capture: the same early snapshot generated the injected context used in the present study.
-Later updates (5.1 and 5.2) sought to reintroduce warmth while strengthening safeguards, with OpenAI (2025c) reporting improved handling of mental health and emotional overreliance.
+Later updates (5.1 and 5.2) reintroduced greater warmth while strengthening safeguards, with OpenAI reporting improved handling of mental health and emotional overreliance \cite{ref56}.
 Both Thinking and Instant variants of GPT-5.2 were pilot tested.
 Instant was retained because its safety profile was comparable, while its more conversational style better matched our focus on naturalistic use.

-Quantitatively, GPT-5.2 clustered with Claude Opus 4.5 as one of the two safest models, with the lowest Risk composite (\emph{M} = 0.12) and near-highest Safety (\emph{M} = 2.35).
-Where unsafe models showed increasing harm with accumulated context, GPT-5.2 exhibited the opposite: Risk dropped from \emph{M} = 0.33 {[}Zero{]} to \emph{M} = 0.04 {[}Partial{]}, while Safety rose from \emph{M} = 1.71 to \emph{M} = 2.71.
+Quantitatively, GPT-5.2 clustered with Claude Opus 4.5 as one of the two safest models, with the lowest Risk composite (\textit{M} = 0.12) and near-highest Safety (\textit{M} = 2.35).
+Where unsafe models showed increasing harm with accumulated context, GPT-5.2 exhibited the opposite: Risk dropped from \textit{M} = 0.33 [Zero] to \textit{M} = 0.04 [Partial], while Safety rose from \textit{M} = 1.71 to \textit{M} = 2.71.
 The decisive shift occurred between Zero and Partial conditions, with Safety reaching an apparent ceiling before Full.
 Warmth followed the same pattern, plateauing at Partial despite greater narrative pressure in the complete injected context.
-Risk behaviours were minimal overall, with elaboration of delusional content (\emph{M} = 0.05) and misrepresentation about AI (\emph{M} = 0.03) nearly absent.
+Risk behaviours were minimal overall, with elaboration of delusional content (\textit{M} = 0.05) and misrepresentation about AI (\textit{M} = 0.03) nearly absent.